sj-simmons/crypto/README.md

 Let us implement the padding scheme recommended in [PKCS #1 v2.2: RSA Cryptography Standard](http://mpqs.free.fr/h11300-pkcs-1v2-2-rsa-cryptography-standard-wp_EMC_Corporation_Public-Key_Cryptography_Standards_(PKCS).pdf#page=24).
 :warning: This padding scheme bars against the exploits mentioned above but is still open to compromise.
-An improved padding involving hashing is implemented below.
+An improved padding scheme involving hashing is discussed below.

 The function **RSAencrypt** in the following codeblock implements the encryption protocol in the standard except that it outputs the ciphertext in the form of an integer (note that it uses the